1111 E. 60th Street, Chicago, IL 60637, USA

 - The extent to which the applicant’s personal characteristics indicate that he or she will be active and engaged in the intellectual and social life of the law school

 Admitted applicants who wish to be considered for financial assistance from the law school will be asked at the time of admission to supply information about their own and their family’s financial circumstances.
 Funds to support students in the LLM program are exceedingly limited.
 Grants are available only for a small portion of the total cost.
 Therefore, applicants requiring financial aid should make every effort to obtain assistance from their government or other outside sources.
-Tuition for the 2018–2019 academic year is $64,089.
-A reasonable budget for a single student, including tuition and living expenses, for the 2018–2019 academic year is $91,155.
+Tuition for the 2019-2020 academic year is $66,651.
+A reasonable budget for a single student, including tuition and living expenses, is roughly $100,000.

 For additional information, please visit the LLM program website.
 Here, the Graduate Studies Committee has provided extensive information about the program and the application process.
-We believe that if you take the time to read this material carefully, most of your questions will be answered.
-If you do have questions after reviewing this material, please feel free to write Associate Dean Richard Badger (email@example.com) directly.
-Any messages you send to him will eventually be included with your application materials if you do decide to apply to Chicago.
+If you do have questions after reviewing this material, please feel free to write the Office of Graduate Programs at firstname.lastname@example.org.